I have had scoliosis spinal fusion surgery

 6. FIND a practitioner and take a lesson

 Now that you’ve started moving, you won’t want to stop.
 Look for someone in your town that will listen to you and that you feel comfortable working with.
-Share the Starting Point Series with them.
-Ask them to use these videos to help you feel better.
+Share the practitioner resource list with them, and ask them to use these resources to help you feel better.
 If you are having trouble finding someone locally, many of my staff and I offer virtual lessons.
-Feel free to contact my studio for assistance booking.